 But I asked David last night, as I was re-reading the end of the novel, and asking myself the same question, if he could just forget about 2010 and 2011, but still function normally and just have the happy memories of the years before and after, would he take that deal?

-In other words, would we trade Eliza herself, and the experience of being her parents for such a short period of time, for the happiness would we have felt (or, more accurately, the absence of sadness) if she had never lived and never died?
+In other words, would we trade Eliza herself, and the experience of being her parents for such a short period of time, for the happiness would we have felt (or, more accurately, the absence of sadness) if we could forget all of it--if we could live as if she had never lived and never died?

 There was a time when I would have said yes.
 When my grief was so fresh and raw that it was nearly unbearable, when I didn't understand why she had to live at all if she was only going to die.
 But now I knew my answer would be no, even though I wasn't quite sure what had shifted or when it happened.
 So I really wasn't sure what David would say.